DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Royalty-free sound effects eliminate the problem of having to come out of pocket every time that sound appears in your projects, but it can cost a little more outright or require strict attribution instructions.

-Now that I gave you all the ammo you need to find the best royalty-free sound effects, get to work with guns blazing, friends!
+Now that I have all the ammo you need to find the best royalty-free sound effects, get to work with guns blazing, friends!

 Myke Thompson is a freelance writer, screenwriter, and humorist based out of Los Angeles.
 When he’s not working on his own projects, he supports other artists as a creative manager in music, art, film, and television.